 Uncorrected SCDNA estimates show high accuracy in North America (Fig. 12).
-For precipitation, the median KGE' of all stations is 0.87, and the median values of r, β , and γ are 0.91, 0.92, and 0.96, respectively.
-The KGE' for Mexican stations generally ranges between 0.6 and 0.8, which is smaller than that in the US and southern Canada.
-Some stations in the Rocky Mountains, the Caribbean, Alaska, and northern Canada (regions with complex topography or climate) also show lower KGE' for precipitation estimates.
-The spatial distribution of r is similar to that of KGE', while the magnitude is higher.
-According to γ , most stations underestimate precipitation variability, which is consistent with Fig. 11; β is generally lower than 1 in most regions of North America, particularly in the Rocky Mountains and Mexico where SCDNA underestimates precipitation.
+For precipitation, the median KGE of all stations is 0.87, and the median values of r, β , and γ are 0.91, 0.92, and 0.96, respectively.
+The KGE for Mexico stations generally ranges between 0.6 and 0.8, which is smaller than that in U.S. and southern Canada.
+Some stations in Rocky Mountains, Caribbean, Alaska and northern Canada (regions with complex topography or climate), also show lower KGE for precipitation estimates.
+The spatial distribution of r is similar with that of KGE, while the magnitude is higher.
+According to γ , most stations underestimate precipitation variability which is consistent with Fig. 11; β is generally lower than one in most regions of North America, particularly in Rocky Mountains and Mexico where SCDNA underestimates precipitation.

-Estimated temperature shows much higher KGE' compared to precipitation.
-The median KGE' and r of T{min} are 0.97 and 0.99, respectively.
-For T{max} , the median of KGE' and r are 0.99 and 0.99, respectively.
-The median γ and β are both between 0.99 and 1 for T{min} and T{max} with small variations, particularly for T{max} (Fig. 12); the KGE' of T{min} and T{max} is lower in the Caribbean and Mexico.
-For T{min} , the KGE' for some stations around 45° N and the Rocky Moun-
+Estimated temperature shows much higher KGE compared with precipitation.
+The median KGE and r of T{\min} are 0.97 and 0.99, respectively.
+For T{\max} , the median of KGE and r are 0.99 and 0.99, respectively.
+The median γ and β are both between 0.99 and 1 for T{\min} and T{\max} with small variations, particularly for T{\max} (Fig. 12); the KGE of T{\min} and T{\max} is lower in Caribbean and Mexico.
+For T{\min} , the KGE for some stations around 45°N and Rocky Mountains is lower than surrounding regions although γ is spatially homogeneous for the same region.
+T{\max} exhibits homogeneous performance in the same region for all metrics.
+The discrepancies between T{\min} and T{\max} need further investigation.